evanmays/cherrycore/README.md

 * **Make a floating point ReLU**.
 Probably 10 lines of verilog.
 We want a simple processing instruction so we can end to end test without worrying about if this is correct or not.
 More arithmetic will come later.
 * **Top**.
 Create `module top_tiny` that wires all the pieces together.
 Now we can test training on mnist with the relus done on cherry verilator simulator.

+# Cherry Inference Chip Works on a7100t

+This chip takes in a fp16 over uart, then applies the ReLU function, then sends the fp16 back over uart.
+We have this working with numpy arrays.

+Tested on macOS plugged in to a7100t over usb.

+Prerequisites aren't documented but the script that synthesizes, place-n-routes, uploads the bitstream, and runs a test python program is `./test_a7100t_relu.sh`

+It does something like 100 ReLUs a second. will be scaffolding for making tiny cherry 1

 # Getting Started